JohnBatmanMySlinky/PBRJ/README.md

         - ~~Suffer thru MISWeight & image writing~~
         - write a robust triangle test suite. oof.
             - Write c++ version to double check
-            - copy pbrt's triangle test suite. off.
+            - copy pbrt's triangle test suite. oof.
         - ~~write a fn to clean julia logs and make format close to pbrt lol~~
     - ~~WHERE ARE THE FIREFLIES COMING FROM~~
     - add a sphere with substrate material to test scene
     - add test scene file to repo
     - testing something with an infite env light
-- Re run old scenes and fix up
-- Benchmark suite of scenes, testing materials, lights & integrators
+    - Copy my `*.pbrt`'s over to here
 - Performance
     - Create a simple sample scene in Trace.jl and benchmark.
 Because my testing is showing no performance benefit from Float32 and Parametric Typing
         - TYPE MORE CONCRETELY, use a NB and copy pxl-th